tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 4. **Can I use Anaconda instead of VSCode?**

-- **Ans:** For Windows users, VSCode is preferred since you need to use WSL.
-VSCode allows you to integrated the IDE with WSL.
-For Mac users, technically you can use Anaconda instead of VSCode.
-However, please note that our lesson instructions are written based on VSCode.
-VScode is more light weight and faster than Anaconda.
-If you are already familiar with Anaconda, we encourage you to explore VSCode.
+- **Ans:** For Windows users, VSCode is the preferred option because it integrates seamlessly with the WSL.
+On macOS, you can technically use Anaconda instead of VSCode, but keep in mind that our lesson instructions are designed around VSCode.
+VSCode is also lighter and faster compared to Anaconda.
+If you are already comfortable with Anaconda, we still encourage you to give VSCode a try.

 5. **I have installed Github Desktop for Mac/Windows, do I still need to install Git?**

-- **Ans:** No need.
-Once the Github software is installed, the git software already there.
+- **Ans:** There’s no extra step required.
+Once the GitHub software is installed, Git is already included and ready to use.

 6. **Can I use Github Desktop for Mac/Windows instead?**